535351/CI-with-Jenkins-in-AWS-Demo/README.md

 # CI-with-Jenkins-in-GCP-Demo
-added to test trigger from Git to jenkins
+added to test trigger from Git to jenkins and then deploy to artifacts to nexus and deploy to tomact server